 Moreover, reporting and compliance requirements are expected to grow.
 Regulatory agencies will play a big part in implementing the Biden administration’s climate goals.
 CFOs across industries are stepping up efforts to gather and validate ESG data and identify frameworks and metrics for reporting, according to our March 2021 US Pulse Survey.
-As ESG reporting continues to evolve, companies that progress faster than others — for example, using ESG-data insights to inform strategic decisions — will race ahead.
+As ESG reporting continues to evolve, companies that progress faster than others—for example, using ESG data insights to inform strategic decisions—will race ahead.

 Every commitment made by a CEO, institutional investor or government to reduce GHG emissions rests on the premise that every organization is capable of coming to a clear understanding of the sources and intensity of those emissions, and that they can act on it to reduce their share over time.

 To support companies on their journeys, PwC has defined nine key building blocks necessary for a successful decarbonization transformation.
-Regardless of the ambition of your organization, all approaches to GHG reduction begin with the first three building blocks.
+Regardless of the ambition of your organization, all approaches to GHG reduction begin with the first three building blocks:

 This is often referred to as the GHG inventory.
 Companies will typically assess emissions for a year, setting a baseline to track progress in reductions over time.
 The more ambitious the goal, and with net zero commitments specifically, the more the exercise broadens to identify emission sources across their value chain.
 Reduction targets will drive companies to look for ways to make changes across geographies, product lines, the supply chain, downstream in logistics, product use or end of life.
-A value chain-wide greenhouse gas footprint is essential to baseline impact and translate the net zero implications into business specific parameters.
+A value chain-wide GHG footprint is essential to baseline impact and to translate the net zero implications into business-specific parameters.
 The assessment should have an executive sponsor and audience but can be driven by the sustainability function, whose team members are familiar with these assessments.

-Leading decarbonization commitments have certain attributes.
-They are science-based.
+Leading decarbonization commitments have certain attributes: They are science-based.
 They take responsibility for tackling value chain emissions including those of suppliers, products, services and investments.
 They also explicitly recognize that net zero requires a reshaping of corporate strategy and in turn, a company’s operating and financial model.
 And they allocate substantial funding for skills, innovation and R&D. It will be important to assess market dynamics to ensure both upside opportunities and downside risks are captured to understand net zero implications on business growth and where reshaping or reinvention is needed.
 Those who lead the transition will move from defense to offense sooner and lead the creation of new markets.

 The Biden administration is targeting carbon pollution-free electricity by 2035 and a net zero emissions US economy by 2050.
 Beyond regulation, President Biden is deploying other policy tools, including executive orders, a push to integrate climate resilience into its infrastructure proposals and rejoining global efforts to fight climate change.